And this is why I won’t do Dry January

-The year 2020 was chaotic, we know.
+The year 2020 was chaotic, we know… And how about 2021?
 It’s worth noting that we’re not looking for excuses to drink, no. Because besides, we don’t drink, we taste.
 In this chaotic year, our favorite places closed: bars and restaurants.
 They are our meeting point to taste those drinks after work.
 To chat with a friend we haven’t seen for a long time.
 Or to celebrate another special occasion.
 Not to mention, our houses also had to close the door to family and friends.
 So video calls became our way of celebrating birthdays.
 And even to attend premieres of new cocktails and new liquors.
 And also, to support, from a distance, our beloved bartenders.

 At Spirits Hunters we lived it, and although the experience was cool at one point, the redundancy covered the rest of the year.

 Yes, we have given thousands of tips to our readers.
 For example, on how to spend a day in the park with your canned cocktails.
 One of the few places we are still allowed to go to get out of the house and meet some friends, but is abstaining from our favorite liquors really the best way to support our industry?

 For all that Dry January entails, we agree